wearsunscreen/ninety-nine-elm-problems/graphs.md

 [Problem 86a](p/p86a.md) - Determine the degree of all nodes of a graph.

-[Problem 86b](p/p86b.md) - Use the Welch-Powell algorithm to paint the nodes of a graph such that adjacent nodes have different colors.
+[Problem 86b](p/p86b.md) - Use the Welch-Powell algorithm to color the nodes of a graph such that adjacent nodes have different colors.

 [Problem 87](p/p87.md) - From a given node, generate the depth-first traversal of a graph.

 [Problem 88](p/p88.md) - Split a graph into its connected components.

-[Problem 89](p/p89.md) - Determine if a graph is bipartite.